Research and teaching centre

 MATRIX applications

-All types of materials (cement, filtration membranes, batteries, etc.), biological samples (organisms, organs, plants, cells, etc.) and natural samples (soils, sediments, meteorites, etc.) can be characterised with a correlative and multi-scale approach.
-The issues addressed are very broad, in particular in relation to the environmental and energy transition, archaeology and new materials.
+All types of materials (cement, filtration membranes, batteries, etc.), biological samples (organisms, organs, plants, cells, etc.) and natural samples (soils, sediments, meteorites, etc.) can be characterised using a correlative and multi-scale approach.
+The issues addressed are very broad, particularly in relation to the environmental and energy transition, archaeology and new materials.

 Studying the transfer of metal contaminants from soil to plants

-Ex.
-Location of yttrium (Y, a rare earth) in the alpine plant Saxifraga paniculataThis is known to have a high tolerance and an interesting potential for metal accumulation.
-LA-ICP-MS and synchrotron X-ray fluorescence spectrometry (micro-XRF) were used to localise yttrium (Y) in plant tissues (roots and leaves) and to identify co-located elements.
+Example.
+Location of yttrium (Y, a rare earth) in alpine plants Saxifraga paniculataknown for its high tolerance and interesting potential for metal accumulation.
+LA-ICP-MS mass spectrometry and synchrotron X-ray fluorescence spectrometry (micro-XRF) were used to locate yttrium (Y) in plant tissues (roots and leaves) and identify co-localised elements.

 Fehlauer et al, Scientific Reports, 2022.
 Multiscale imaging on Saxifraga paniculate provides new insights into yttrium uptake by plants.